Smertan/jenkins/README.md

-# OpenSSL default configuration file for creat
+# OpenSSL default configuration file for creation

 The self signed certification configuration file is **openssl_selfsigned.conf**.
 When creating a new set of keys it can be used using the -config option as shown below.